yabinmeng/nosqlbench-build-docs/site/content/getting-started/00-get-nosqlbench.md

  rate=100 \
  --progress console:1s
 ```
-Each line does somethign specific:
+Each line does something specific:
-1. Starts the scenario named default from the the workload template examples/binding-basics.
+1. Starts the scenario named default from the workload template examples/binding-basics.
 2. Sets the filename parameter (part of the stdout driver) to exampledata.out.
 3. Sets the output format (part of the stdout driver) to CSV.
-4. Sets the number of cycles to run to 10000, short for 0..10000, which includes 0 through 9999.
+4. Sets the number of cycles to run to 10000, short for 0..10000, which represents 0 through 9999.
 5. Sets the cycle rate to 100 per second.
 6. Tells nb5 to report activity progress to the console every second.